gmedina-de/Fluentness/README.md

 Feel free to [open a new issue](https://github.com/germede/Fluentness/issues/new) directly on GitHub.
 Pull requests into the develop branch are also welcome.

-Fluentness is also thought to be extendable, either within your application's base package or even developing standalone plugins.
+Fluentness is thought to be extendable, either within your application's base package or even developing standalone plugins.
 Please take the license limitations into account when using or modifying this project.

 ## Technologies
 This project is based on these technologies:
 - Java 8, implemented by OpenJDK
 - JPA, implemented by EclipseLink
-- JUnit for unit testing + Mockito
+- JUnit + Mockito for unit testing
 - Maven for building and distributing
 - Sun integrated HttpServer, although replaceable
 - Scriptina font and Inkscape for the artwork